-Use camera from lock screen: Lets you access camera right from lock screen even if your PC is locked.
+Use camera from the lock screen: Lets you access camera right from lock screen even if your PC is locked.

-Set removable device as default save location: The feature lets you configure Windows 8.1 always save files to a removable drive by default.
+Set removable device as the default save location: The feature lets you configure Windows 8.1 always save files to a removable drive by default.

 View SkyDrive storage space: You no longer need to open up your SkyDrive account page to view used and available space in your SkyDrive account as you can view the same right in PC Settings.

 Save files to SkyDrive account by default: When this feature is enabled, Windows 8.1 lets you save files to your SkyDrive account by default, rather than Documents folder.